Bevs-n-Devs/WebAuthentication/README.md

 # Building a Login With Web Authentication

-This example shows how to build a login with Web Authentication in Golang.

-This will be an overview on how to use:
+In this example I will be building a login with web authentication that uses the following:

 - Sessions
 - Cookies
 - CSRF Tokens
 - Usernames and Passwords
+- Saving data to real database (PostgreSQL)
+- HTML templating via `html/template`

 Tutorial from [Alex Mux via YouTube](https://www.youtube.com/watch?v=OmLdoEMcr_Y)